What are the Most common questions asked about painting with coffee?

 • Can unused coffee be saved?

-For best results both dried and liquid coffee should be stored in the refrigerator.
-It will keep indefinitely when refrigerated.
+For best results coffee should be stored in the refrigerator.
+It will keep for weeks but if left “still” mold may appear.

 • Will coffee paintings fade in time?

 Not much, if at all.
 I have some coffee paintings that are 25 years old and have not faded.
-I do recommend keeping your art out of direct sunlight.
+I do recommend keeping your art, especially watercolor paintings out of direct sunlight.

 • Is there a special kind of coffee to paint with?